Jane Hirshfield: Life, education, and work

 Though never a full-time academic, Hirshfield has taught at the University of California, Berkeley, University of San Francisco, The Bennington Writing Seminars, and as the Elliston Visiting Poet at the University of Cincinnati.
 She was the Hellman Visiting Artist in 2013 in the Neuroscience Department at University of California, San Francisco, and Stanford University's 2016 Mohr Visiting Professor in Poetry.
 In 2022, she was the third Seamus Heaney International Visiting Poetry Fellow at Queen's University Belfast.
 She has also taught at many writers conferences, including Bread Loaf and the Napa Valley Writers Conference and has served as both core and associate faculty in the Bennington Master of Fine Arts Writing Seminars.
 Hirshfield appears frequently in literary festivals both in America and abroad, including the Geraldine R. Dodge Poetry Festival, the National Book Festival, the Los Angeles Times Festival of Books, Poetry International (London, UK), the China Poetry Festival (Xi'an, China), and the Second International Gathering of the Poets [Kraków, Poland].
 She has received numerous residency fellowships, including from Yaddo, The MacDowell Colony, The Rauschenberg Foundation, the Rockefeller Foundation's Bellagio Center, Civitella Ranieri, and the Djerassi Resident Artists Program.
 She is also a contributing editor at The Alaska Quarterly Review and Ploughshares, a former guest editor of The Pushcart Prize Anthology and an advisory editor at Orion and Tricycle.

 Hirshfield served as a chancellor of the Academy of American Poets (2012–2017).

-In 2019, Hirshfield was elected to the American Academy of Arts & Sciences.
+In 2019, Hirshfield was elected to the American Academy of Arts and Sciences.

+In 2024, Hirshfield became the inaugural guest editor for Best Literary Translations anthology, published by Deep Vellum.